AbhisarAgarwal/OnlineExpenseTracker/README.md

 # OnlineExpenseTracker
-Made this project using JSP(Java Server Pages) Hibernate (ORM Tool) Used Eclipse IDE to make this project
+Made this project using JSP(Java Server Pages) Hibernate an ORM Tool.
+Used Eclipse IDE to make this project.